SaeednHT/scikit-optimize-constrained/README.md

 print('The minimum of the objective function is: '+ str(y_best))
 ```
 ## Additional features
-Now, you can add the following options to use costrained initial points with your constrained optimization ``skopt_modcn``:
+Now, you can add the following options to use constrained initial points with your constrained optimization ``skopt_modcn``:

 ``initial_point_generator="grid_modified",``